Keio University

 "The root of equal rights originates from custom, and the written text of the law merely supports the power of that custom."

-This is also a point that applies exactly to modern society.
+This is also an observation that applies to modern society.
 The development of laws is important, but it is only the first step.
-Yukichi Fukuzawa, in "The New Greater Learning for Women," dismisses people who understand in their heads but cannot take action because they are preoccupied with public appearance as "fools without courage."
-It is important not only to understand in one's head but also to change one's consciousness and take action.
+In "Shin Onna Daigaku," Yukichi Fukuzawa dismisses people who understand in their heads but cannot take action because they are preoccupied with public appearance as "cowardly fools."
+It is important not only to understand in one's head but to change one's consciousness and take action.

 In Order to Change

 After hearing my talk, some of you might think, "Even if you say that, my wife is so powerful at home that I can't stand up to her," or "Women in the world are strong; isn't it only women having lunch at hotels?"
-Yukichi Fukuzawa saw through that as well, and in Popular Discourse on National Rights (1878), he says that in the small details inside the house, women actually hold the real power.
-But that is a separate issue from whether they can be active in society.
+Yukichi Fukuzawa saw through that too, and in "Popular Discourse on National Rights" (1878), he says that in the small details of the home, women actually hold the real power.
+But that is a different issue from whether they can be active in society.

 Consciousness Reform and Practice

-There is something that bothers me while teaching classes.
+There is something that bothers me while teaching.
 Do you know the term "date DV" (dating violence)?
-It may be a term you are not very familiar with.
-There are classes on date DV for junior high and high school students where they learn through role-playing and other methods what kind of words and actions hurt the other person—for example, where a simple feeling like "this one is definitely more delicious, so you should eat this" becomes a problem.
-It's obvious, but it's not only men who cause hurt.
-Women also have groundless prejudices, such as "it's natural for men to pay when going on a date," so it's a class where both learn.
+It might be a term you don't hear very often.
+There are classes on date DV for junior high and high school students to learn what kind of words and actions hurt the other person through role-playing and other methods—for example, where the simple feeling of saying "This one is definitely more delicious, so you should eat this" while on a date becomes a problem.
+It's obvious, but it's not only men who hurt others.
+Women also have groundless prejudices, such as "It's natural for the man to pay on a date," so it's a class where both learn.

 And for young people to change that consciousness, I think people of the older generation actually need to become self-aware.
 Yukichi Fukuzawa says, "Moral education does not enter through the ears, but through the eyes."
-He means that teachings are not acquired by being told, but by imitating those who serve as models.
+He means that teachings are not acquired by being told, but by imitating those who serve as role models.
 In Japan, the images of women and families appearing in picture books, anime, and TV programs seen by young children are still not diverse.

 It is essential and very important that research on gender is conducted in the university, a seat of learning.
 But on the other hand, if old consciousness is maintained within seminar and club activities, the research has no meaning.

 I believe that if each of us at Keio University takes Yukichi Fukuzawa's teachings to heart and strives for consciousness reform and practice, we can become pioneers in the realization of the SDGs.
-Thank you very much for your attention today.
+Thank you for your attention today.

 *Affiliations and titles are as of the time of publication.